You may also like

 The earliest remains were of fauna such as equids, carnivores (such as hyenas) and rodents.
 Humanoid remains and implements (quartzite and flint choppers, cleavers, and flakes), typical of the Acheulean industry, and the associated fauna (including hippo, zebra, gazelles, and micromammals) were later discovered at the Thomas-1 quarry cave site.
 They dated back to the late Early Pleistocene with a suggested age of around 1 to 1.3 million years.

-There are some physical remains of the early inhabitants of Morocco, such as the tools of the ‘pebble people’ at Sidi Abderrahman, near Casablanca, and the later flint tools (12,000 BCE) of the Oranian culture in western Morocco.
-The Sahara began to dry up in about 5000 BCE, and by the third millennium BCE, the Sahara expanded, splitting the Maghreb off from sub-Saharan Africa, and anchoring it more firmly in the Mediterranean basin.
+At Sidi Abderrahman, also near Casablanca, archaeologists found extensive material around 3,500 years old.
+The Sahara began to dry up in about 5000 BCE, and by the third millennium BCE, it had expanded, splitting the Maghreb off from sub-Saharan Africa, and anchoring it more firmly in the Mediterranean basin.
 By the end of the first millennium BCE, the climatic conditions in Morocco were roughly those of today.

 Vandals and Byzantines

-Vandal rule did not last long anywhere.
-In 533 Justinian, the emperor in Byzantium who had begun to rebuild the Roman Empire, sent an army to reimpose Roman rule in North Africa, but once again the far north-west was peripheral: Byzantine occupation was limited to Ceuta and Tangier, although Byzantine remains have been found at Salé, and Volubilis was still occupied.
-Tribal chiefs used the Byzantine presence to strengthen their own rule, and there were several shadowy local kingdoms; the details are unclear.
+In 527 CE Justinian rebuilt the Roman Empire in Byzantium (modern Istanbul).
+In Morocco, Byzantine occupation was limited to Ceuta and Tangier, although Byzantine remains have been found at Salé, and Volubilis was still populated.
+Tribal chiefs used the Byzantine presence to strengthen their own rule, and there were several local kingdoms, of which we know little.